Your Spring IEP: What You Need to Know

 (Note: Because so many students have been falling behind, a new bill has been introduced to the California senate that would allow parents to hold their child back a grade, or change a child’s grades to a “pass” or “don’t pass,” so students who regressed during school closures aren’t unfairly held to account.)

-What recourse do parents have whose schools are not providing virtual therapy?
+What recourse do parents have whose schools are not providing therapy?

 With the passage of SB98, an IEP must contain a description of how the IEP will be provided during emergency conditions.
-Since we are still in a pandemic, it is appropriate that the IEP continue to be provided differently.
-Each student must negotiate the terms of their IEP based on their individual needs, but if a student requires virtual therapy due to the pandemic, the school must provide it.
+It is appropriate that the IEP continue to be provided differently.
+Each student must negotiate the terms of their IEP based on their individual needs, but if a student requires therapy, the school must provide it.

 How can parents talk about placement if they weren’t able to tour schools or meet teachers?

 If a parent does not feel ready to discuss placement because they have not been able to tour a prospective school, they can request for their child to remain in their current placement until it is possible to tour the new school.
-Since many schools are beginning to open, and all schools are expected to open in August 2021, this continuance may be brief.
 If a parent feels that a move may be in their child’s best interest, many schools are offering virtual tours, or will accommodate prospective parent meetings on Zoom.

 Many parents are having a hard time talking about goals when they don’t have reliable data to cite.
 Should we request new assessments at the beginning of next year?

-Newly enacted California Evidence Code section 43509 requires schools to specifically state what additional supports will be provided for students with disabilities served across the full continuum of placements during the period in which distance learning is provided.
+Newly enacted California Evidence Code section 43509 requires schools to specifically state what additional supports will be provided for students with disabilities served across the full continuum of placements.
 This includes how the school will measure learning status particularly in the areas of English and math, and how the school will address learning loss and accelerate learning progress, as needed.
 The school must also state how these strategies differ for students with disabilities.
 Teachers and parents should work together to make sure a student is able to access instruction, and that the delivery of instruction is effective.

 It is nearly impossible to create realistically ambitious goals without current data on a student’s present levels.
 Any parent who suspects their child has experienced regression, or has veered off-track from the time of their last IEP, can request a full psycho-educational assessment if it has been at least one year since the previous assessment.
 This could be done when school returns in the fall, or could be started now.